To Tell the Truth: Who’s behind your door #1?

 Who’s behind your door #1?

 Many of us put on a FALSE self.
 We say and do things to fit in and make others happy.
-We’re laid back, say we don’t really care, and feel more comfortable not rocking the boat.
+We’re laid back, say we don’t care and feel more comfortable not rocking the boat.
 We wear the mask of the day; easily changing our opinion, accepting others’ viewpoints, or falling into step with the group-think.
 We keep our real thoughts and beliefs to ourselves.
 It’s easier that way.
 Less drama.
-The fact is, it’s really hard being something or someone we aren’t.
+The fact is, it’s really tough being something or someone we aren’t.
 It’s exhausting not being our genuine selves.

 “Well, if I’m not this false person, then who am I?”
 Good question.
 That’s the start of the journey right there: recognizing when you hide behind masks, renouncing your patterns of conformity, and rebuilding your way of being with yourself and others.

 Here are a few Tips from the Trail to start this most fantastic journey.